danpalmer/danpalmer.me/_pages/cv.md

 At MWR I was given the task of taking a new security product from idea to a fully featured prototype.
 At the end of my internship I onboarded another developer to the codebase so that development could continue.
-Eventually this project was spun-off into a new company – Countercept, that currently has around 50 employees.
+Eventually the project was spun-off into a new company – Countercept.

 During my time at MWR I also participated in a penetration test against a client's iOS application, finding vulnerabilities and verifying the client's